-This audit and review covers the period from 1 November 2018 to 30 June 2022.
+This audit and review cover the period from 1 July 2018 to 30 June 2022.

-The audit and review approach is based on the compliance obligations set out in the Licence, applicable legislation, regulatory guidelines (Electricity Compliance Reporting Manual - February 2022 and previous versions June 2020 and July 2018) and the 2019 Audit and Review Guidelines: Electricity and Gas Licences.
+The audit and review approach is based on the compliance obligations set out in the Licences, applicable legislation, regulatory guidelines (Electricity Compliance Reporting Manual - February 2022 and previous versions June 2020 and July 2018) and the 2019 Audit and Review Guidelines: Electricity and Gas Licences.